ExplorViz/adapter-service/README.md

 1. **Token validation**:
    Prior to monitoring any application, the client has to request a unique identifier for the landscape, the so-called *landscape token*, at the User-Service.
    All spans of a landscape have to contain the landscape token given to the user for that particular landscape.
    To this end, the user needs to specify the token within the instrumentation configuration of the applications.

+   Whenever a landscape token is createn/deleted/update, the event gets broadcasted via Kafka.
-   The User-Service keeps track of all existing tokens in a Redis database, which the Adapter-Service can access to check a token's integrity.
+   The Adapter-Service uses these events to keep track of all existing tokens in a Redis database.
    If a span's token is missing, unknown, or invalid, the span gets discarded.
 2. **Input Validation**:
    If the token is valid, all other attributes of the span get validated, too.